 Mondays, 1:30-2:30 pm, November 19 & 26, December 3, 10, & 17

 Experience how the disciplines of Judaism and yoga can strengthen one another.
 Students will practice meditation in various formats including through wordless Jewish melody.
 We will introduce physical postures that embody Hebrew letters, and breathing techniques and gentle poses which help increase flexibility, strength, balance and well-being.

 Jewish Holidays @ Home

 5 sessions, 9:00-10:00 am

 A fun, interactive class for families seeking to bring the Jewish holidays home to their young children.
-The first session will focus on Rosh HaShanah, and will meet on Friday, September 7.
 Rabbi Alex Freedman and Steinberg Pre-School Director Kory Goldenberg will introduce participants to themes, prayers, and songs for each holiday and will provide handouts to assist in recreating at home what has been learned in class.
-Subsequent sessions will meet on Thursday, October 11 (Shabbat); Friday, November 30 (Hanukkah); Wednesday, March 20 (Purim), and Friday, April 12 (Passover).
+Sessions will meet on Friday, November 30 (Hanukkah); Wednesday, March 20 (Purim), and Friday, April 12 (Passover).
 Come to one or more!
 Fruit and coffee will be served.
 Class is free.
 To register, email Ava Nussbaum at email@example.com.